markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/processing-profiles.md

 1. Select an a folder to apply the Processing Profile to, such as `WKND` and tap __Apply__
 1. Navigate to the folder the Processing Profile was not applied to via __AEM > Assets > Files__ and tap into `WKND`.
 1. Upload a [new asset](../assets/samples/sample-file.jpg) to the folder that has the new Processing Profile applied, and wait for the uploaded asset to be processed.
-1. Tap the asset to open it's details
+1. Tap the asset to open its details
 1. Open the __Renditions__ view from the left sidebar
 1. Tap on the asset named `Circle.png` and review the generated rendition